raygj/terraform-content/enterprise/workspace-repo-strategies/readme.md

 # TFC|E Workspace and Repo Strategies

+## Goals

-Goal: provide examples of Terraform Cloud (TFC) Terraform Enterprise (TFE) Workspace and Git Repo strategies as recommend by HashiCorp TFC documentation.
-This guide will walk through the most-common approach (single repo, multi-workspace), access resources across workspaces (Remote State), and Run Triggers to create an infrastructure pipeline.
+Provide examples of Terraform Cloud (TFC) Terraform Enterprise (TFE) Workspace and Git Repo strategies as recommend by HashiCorp TFC documentation.

+1. this guide will walk through the most-common approach (single repo, multi-workspace),
+2. demonstrate how to use [Cross-Workspace State Access](https://www.terraform.io/docs/cloud/workspaces/state.html#cross-workspace-state-access) to access resources in another workspace, and
+3. demo how to use [Run Triggers](https://www.terraform.io/docs/cloud/workspaces/run-triggers.html) to create an infrastructure pipeline.

-Terraform Cloud (TFC) is the name of the platform; TFC is available in a SaaS multi-tenant solution or as TFE in a self-hosted deployment.
-In this guide, TFC will be used for ease, but assume that all instruction applies to TFE.
+**Reminder** Terraform Cloud (TFC) is the name of the platform; TFC is available in a SaaS multi-tenant solution or as TFE in a self-hosted deployment.
+In this guide, TFC will be used for ease, but assume that all instruction applies to TFE if you are running a self-hosted environment.

 ## overall strategies